The Mahler measure of exact polynomials in three variables: Goncharov's polylogarithmic complexes

 Now let $C$ be a smooth connected curve over a number field $k$ and let $F$ be its function field.
 Denote by $C^1$ the set of closed points of $C$, and $k(x)$ the residue field of $x \in C^1$.
 We have the following morphism of complexes

 Goncharov defined the polylogarithmic complex $\Gamma(C, 3)$ as the mapping cone of \eqref{eee}.
 We then have the following exact sequence

 where the left exactness is due to the fact that the cohomology group of degree 0 of polylogarithmic complexes vanishes.
 This should be isomorphic to the localization sequence of motivic cohomology \eqref{motiviclocalization}.
+We will construct a morphism from complexes \eqref{cc} to \eqref{motiviclocalization} in \eqref{dJdiagram}, using work of De Jeu.